panzhangwang/getAwesomeness/README.md

 getAwesomeness()
 ==============

 getAwesomeness() is an explorer designed for curated awesome list hosted on Github.
-Website: https://getawesomeness.herokuapp.com/ or http://getawesomeness.com
+Website: https://getawesomeness.herokuapp.com/.

 ## Key Features